dreamsxin/ext-async/README.md

 ### CancellationHandler

-You can use a `CancellationHandler` to inherit a cancellable `Context` from any context.
-The cancellation handler uses the context passed to the constructor (or the current context when no context is passed) and provides a derived context with cancellation handling via `context()`.
-A call to `cancel()` will cancel the provided context, the optional error argument will registered as previous error with the thrown `CancellationException`.
+You have to call `Context::withCancel(& $cancel)` to create a new `Context` (returned value) and a `CancellationHandler` placed in `$cancel` (which has to be passed by reference).
+Invoking the handler will cancel the associated context, the optional error argument will registered as previous error with the thrown `CancellationException`.

 ```php
 namespace Concurrent;